With FSO picked, oil field project off Thailand expected back online next year

 “Separately, our team has worked swiftly to prepare for growth in 2023, both by chartering a drilling rig to support our Wassana infill drilling campaign starting in late Q2 next year and by progressing our development plans for the Rossukon field, where we are targeting a final investment decision this quarter, leading to initial oil production starting in Q4 2023,” added Guest.

-In addition, Valeura underlined that it is evaluating several opportunities to increase its presence in Southeast Asia through further merger and acquisition-led growth, with a focus on opportunities that can both add to near-term cashflow and provide opportunities for value accretive reinvestment.
+In addition, Valeura is evaluating several opportunities to increase its presence in Southeast Asia through further merger and acquisition-led growth, with a focus on opportunities that can both add to near-term cashflow and provide opportunities for value accretive reinvestment.

-The company also pointed out that its Thrace basin tight gas play in Turkey continues to see interest from potential farm-in partners, with several parties continuing to evaluate a potential commercial arrangement.
+The company also points out that its Thrace basin tight gas play in Turkey continues to see interest from potential farm-in partners, with several parties continuing to evaluate a potential commercial arrangement.

 “While no assurances can be given that such evaluations will result in a partnership, the company continues to believe the play is a potentially significant source of potential value and warrants further appraisal work,” concluded Valeura.